LukeHeuser/notes/Java/java_basics.md

 An object is called an instance of a particular class.
 "Insance" can be used interchangably with "object".

+An `Object` is created by instantiating a class and there are many ways to do this.
+The most common way to create an object is to use the *new* keyword.

+The `new` keyword creates an instance of a class, and you can optionally pass data when creating that instance to set up data on that Object

 ## Class is a template

 The class is a template for creating objects!
 A class be described as: